320: The Unearthly

 A reference to the famous line from the 1968 film Planet of the Apes: “A planet where apes evolved from men?!”

-Hugh “Hef” Hefner is the founder and publisher of Playboy magazine and head of Playboy Enterprises.
+Hugh “Hef” Hefner (1926-2017) was the founder and publisher of Playboy magazine and head of Playboy Enterprises.
 He is commonly held responsible for bringing sex and pornography into the mainstream of American culture.

 A frequent MST3K riff, “SLEEP!”—usually employed at any hint of hypnotism in the movie, or whenever someone is nodding off or even just seems dazed—first appeared in Show 302, Gamera, and was driven home when Bela Lugosi uttered the line (repeatedly, while hypnotizing young damsels, naturally) in Show 423, Bride of the Monster.
 A possible origin: in the 1980s, supposed “World's Fastest Hypnotist” Marshall Sylver appeared on several TV shows, including Late Night with David Letterman (NBC, 1982-1993), where he would entrance people while barking “Sleep!” at them.